Jump to content

 11. Pack the kimchi into the glass jar and press down until the brine covers the vegetables

-12. Leave an inch of space at the top and seal the jar
+12. Leave an inch of air at the top of the jar, then seal it

 13. Put a plate underneath the jar to catch any overflow and leave it in a cool room to ferment for between one to five days